Midway Airlines (1993–2003): History

 Two regional carriers operating as Midway Connection via respective code sharing agreements with Midway provided service between RDU and smaller markets with turboprop aircraft.
 The first was Great Lakes Aviation flying Beechcraft 1900 and Embraer 120 Brasilias from 1995 through 1997 followed by Corporate Airlines, which operated British Aerospace BAe Jetstream 31 aircraft.

 The high-tech slump of 2000-01, as well as the commencement of operations at RDU by low-cost carrier Southwest Airlines, hurt Midway, and the carrier filed for Chapter 11 bankruptcy on the evening of August 13, 2001.
 Thousands of employees were laid off immediately.
-Increasingly relying on the higher seating capacity of the 737-700s, Midway continued to fly during reorganization, but after the terrorist attacks of September 11, 2001, Midway never restarted operations after airspace was shut down, and ceased operations on September 12 (the last flights were on the morning of September 11).
+Increasingly relying on the higher seating capacity of the 737-700s, Midway continued to fly during reorganization, but after the terrorist attacks of September 11, 2001, Midway never restarted operations after airspace was shut down, and ceased operations on September 12, laying off 1,700 employees (the last flights were on the morning of September 11).

-Following $12.5M in financial infusion from the US federal government, Midway resumed service using their fleet of 12 Boeing 737-700 aircraft from RDU under its own livery on December 19, 2001.
+Following $12.5 million in financial infusion from the US federal government, Midway resumed service using their fleet of 12 Boeing 737-700 aircraft from RDU under its own livery on December 19, 2001.
 It continued this service until US Airways offered to have Midway fly regional jets as US Airways Express.
 On July 17, 2002, Midway once again abruptly discontinued service and disposed of its fleet of 737s and again laid off all employees.
 They remained closed until February 2003.
 At that time, they commenced operations as US Airways Express, with limited service offered from hubs in both RDU and Washington Reagan National Airport (DCA).
 They operated with six regional CRJ-100s serving East Coast cities and some Midwest destinations.
 It finally ceased operations on October 30, 2003, through a Chapter 7 bankruptcy when it was unable to acquire enough capital to stay afloat despite a private equity firm's infusions during the course of Midway's history.
-The same private equity firm Wexford Capital eventually became involved with Republic Airways Holdings after disposing of its interests in Midway Airlines along with National Airlines after the 9/11 terrorist attack which affected the airline industry so drastically.
+The same private equity firm Wexford Capital eventually became involved with Republic Airways Holdings after disposing of its interests in Midway Airlines along with National Airlines after the 9/11 terrorist attack, which affected the airline industry so drastically.